-The CFO will keep an up-to-date record of the income and expenditure for their academy.
+The Trust Management Accountant will keep an up-to-date record of the income and expenditure for each academy.

 The CFO will bank the entirety of any money collected in return for goods or services, such as a school trip, in the appropriate bank account.